ISISComputingGroup/ibex_developers_manual/WPI-Aladdin-Syringe-Pump.md

 Multiple pumps can be daisy chained together and controlled via a single IOC.
 Each pump has an address which can be set using the `ID:SP` record.
 By default (and in a single pump configuration) this is `00`.

 A given pump can have it's own unique address defined.
 So two pumps might not have the same address.
-Typically pumps are labeled with a sticker `00`, `01` etc. that will indicate this.
+Typically pumps are labelled with a sticker `00`, `01` etc. that will indicate this.
 If you ever need to change this the pump has an  method that will allow you to define this (refer to the manuals section on the `ADR` method).

 ### Volume Units